SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/transfer.md

 1. [Open the request][1].

-1. Select the person you want to help in the **Owner** list box from the properties panel.
+1. Select the person you want help from in the **Owner** list box from the properties panel.
 This means that you are transferring responsibility for the request to that person.

     ![Assign a request to another Service users -screenshot][img1]